Ways of volunteering

 - not able to give time every week

-- keen to share a specialist skill such as photography, administration or managing a shop.
+- keen to share a specialist skill such as photography or managing a shop.

 Making guiding happen - specialist roles